Many pests damage plants by chewing them. One of these pests is the grasshopper.

 7. Hot Pepper Spray

-Moreover, it will repel other insects, too, as the solution’s taste and smell will be horrible to them.
+Moreover, it will repel other insects as well, as the solution’s taste and smell will be repulsive to them.

 8. Soapy Water

-This home remedy tends to be a bit time-consuming, but it kills them.
+This home remedy can be a bit time-consuming, but it is effective in killing them.
+It works best when physically knocking insects into soapy water.

-For the recipe, mix 4 tablespoons of liquid soap with a gallon of water.
+For the recipe, mix four tablespoons of liquid soap with a gallon of water.
 Dawn dish soap can work; however, you can use organic soaps for organic vegetable gardens.

-This solution will help you keep grasshoppers off your plants and prevent attacks.
-It is also great for getting rid of grasshoppers in your house.
+This solution will help you keep grasshoppers off your plants and prevent them from attacking.

 9. Tilling